-Conference calls and management meetings organised in France and broadcast live abroad, allow managers to meet members of Crédit Agricole CIB's general management.
-1,000 managers are invited to these meetings and conference calls organised each time quarterly results are published, and regularly during the rest of the year on strategic issues.
-Participants are invited to ask their questions to general management who answers the questions during the sessions.
+Since 2020, General Management has been sharing the Bank's results and major orientations in a digital format in order to address all employees in France and abroad.
+Participants are invited to ask their questions to the General Management who answers them during the sessions.
 A dedicated space on the global intranet "Managers' corner" also gives managers all the information they need to communicate with their teams.